 The research project strives for:

 - Bridging the knowledge gap between education and practice by researching the specific domain relevance of innovativeness.

 - Designing implementable and replicable teaching for learning interventions that fosters innovative capacity in technology education and work-fields, by cultivating student’s related ability and affective skills.

 - Enriching the quality of engineering curricula with respect to 21st century skills.

 - Developing vocational undergraduate students’ capacity and better prepare them for their future endeavors - either in continuing education or in practice.

 The research will impact education practice in the following ways:

 - Provide insights, strategies and concept on how to effectively cultivate students’ innovative capacity in BTE.

-- The research will yield collaborative teaching, learning insights, and the testing of the research intervention will provide support for structural implementation in all 4 institutions.
+- The research will yield collaborative teaching, learning insights, and the testing of the research intervention will provide support for structural implementation.

 Dr. Bas Kollöffel